muralihcl/custom-ee/README.md

 # Create Custom Execution Environment container image for Ascender

 To create a container image and include Python 3 is needed.
 Not many of the base container images have Python3 installed.
 Whichever base image that needs to be used, check for availability of Python 3 package installed in it. one of the selected container images is from ```quay.io/centos/centos:stream9```.
+If any other image can be found with this, it can be used as well.

 Clone the ```custom-ee``` repository into a folder.